 The Klan, the State, and the Reversal of the Democratic and Republican Platforms

 As stated armed resistance was harder and often more deadly when employed against the state.
 Adding to the difficulties was the fact that the Klan and many police officers, feds, and politicians worked together hand-in-hand to exterminate, harass, beat, humiliate, torture, and incarcerate blacks and supporters of racial equality of other races.
 Some police, feds, and even politicians were, in fact, Klan members like democrat Theodore Bilbo.
 This trend continues even today.
-In one early example on March 13, 1869, the Arkansas General Assembly legitimized the Klan by making it a legal organization.
+David Duke, for example, former American Nazi party member and Grand Wizard of the KKK, became a member of the Louisiana House of Representatives in 1989 where he served until 1992.
+In one much earlier example on March 13, 1869, the Arkansas General Assembly legitimized the Klan by making it a legal organization.

 In November 1965 the KKK contacted Deputy Sheriff Earl Fisher of Washington County, Mississippi, claiming the Deacons of Defense and Justice and the Nation of Islam were teaming up to kill whites and hiding guns in graves in a cemetery.
 The Klan convinced the police to exhume the grave of an elderly black man but no guns were found.
 In an even more disturbing case in 1964, CORE members James Chaney, Michael Schwerner, and Andrew Goodman were handed over to the Klan by Neshoba County Mississippi deputy sheriff, Cecil Price, after arresting them for allegedly driving over the speed limit.
 They were then all murdered by the Klan likely with the knowledge of the Sheriff or perhaps at his request.